seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 That gave me public leave to speak of him:
 For I have neither wit, nor words, nor worth,
 Action, nor utterance, nor the power of speech,
-To stir men’s blood: I only speak right on;
+To stir men's blood: I only speak right on;
 I tell you that which you yourselves do know;
-Show you sweet Caesar’s wounds, poor poor dumb mouths,
+Show you sweet Caesar's wounds, poor poor dumb mouths,
 And bid them speak for me: but were I Brutus,
 And Brutus Antony, there were an Antony
 Would ruffle up your spirits and put a tongue